ORNL/VERTEX-CFD/docs/theory.md

 - [Cavity Lid](#cavity-Lid)

 The vector solution is denoted by $$U_{bc} = (P_{p,{bc}}, \mathbf{u}_{bc}, T_{bc}, \varphi_{bc})$$ at the boundary.
 It should be noted that when the energy equation and the electric potential equation are not solved, the temperature $$T_{bc}$$ and the electric potential $$\varphi_{bc}$$ are ignored.

+### Periodic boundary
+Users can set periodic boundaries in the input file by using the Trilinos specific syntax described in [Panzer_STK class](https://docs.trilinos.org/dev/packages/panzer/doc/html/Panzer__STK__PeriodicBC__Parser_8cpp_source.html).
+Meshes on periodic faces must be identical for the logic to properly work.

 ### Dirichlet boundary
 The Dirichlet boundary condition denotes the Dirichlet boundary condition in VERTEX-CFD.
 The velocity is set equal to the user-specified values or Dirichlet values $$\mathbf{u}_D$$ while the Lagrange pressure and the boundary gradients are set to the interior values.
 The temperature is also set to a user-specified value $T_{bc}$.
 Linear ramping in time is also available and can be used to vary each primitive variable independently.